korn-sudo/Project-Fog/README.md

 </p>

-## Version 2.4.0 Changelog
+## Version 2.4.1 Changelog
-1. OCS Panel error in creating account already fix.
+1. Fix stuck in "Configuring Webmin..."
+2. Update Webmin Version from 1.970 to 1.979